Bicycle and Pedestrian Services

 By adopting a Complete Streets Policy, Asheville’s City Council directed city planners and engineers to routinely design, maintain, and operate streets to enable safe access for all users, regardless of age, ability, or mode of transportation.
 This means that with every transportation project we seek to make the street network better and safer for pedestrians, bicyclists, transit users and motor vehicle drivers and passengers.

-The North Carolina Department of Transportation has also adopted a complete streets policy.
+The North Carolina Department of Transportation (NCDOT) also adopted a complete streets policy.
 You can read about that at completestreetsnc.org.

 What does a “complete street” look like?

 There is not a single design for a complete street; each can be different and should be context sensitive based on the unique conditions and needs of the community.
-Examples of complete streets in Asheville include College Street near City Hall and Central Avenue.
-The elements of complete streets may include sidewalks, bicycle facilities, comfortable and accessible public transportation stops, frequent and safe crossing opportunities, median islands, accessible pedestrian signals, curb extensions, narrower travel lanes, roundabouts and more but some streets, especially low volume residential streets with a sidewalk and safe crossings are probably already “complete.”
+Elements of complete streets may include sidewalks, bicycle facilities, comfortable and accessible public transportation stops, frequent and safe crossing opportunities, median islands, accessible pedestrian signals, curb extensions, narrower travel lanes, roundabouts and more.
+However, some streets, especially low volume residential streets with sidewalks and safe crossings, may sufficient meet the needs of the street without additional features.

 Where can I learn more about complete streets?